Lightnet/minimal_module_js/README.md

 # Gaols:
   To everything very simple for testing builds.
 As for plugin or mod is just idea.
 Which required time to work on.

+# testing framework:
+ Needed to run sample test build to make sure the forum, board, topic and comment for create, update, delete.
+As well other features.

 ## File Size:
 - node_modules 18.2 MB